Eniiwinner/Sendfast/README.md

-Sendfast build bridges between countries to help money to family, friends and anyone!
+Sendfast build bridges between countries to help send money to family, friends and anyone with ease.